 End User License Agreement

-A perpetual, royalty-free end-user-license agreement (EULA) to use on your machines.
-No subscriptions or hidden fees.
+A one-time payment, royalty-free end-user license agreement (EULA) to use the software on your machine in perpetuity without subscriptions or usage fees.

 Install and activate on any supported operating systems.
 Today’s support includes MS Windows and Linux.
 MacOS is planned.